 One time when we were out on the boat exploring the islands I had found a horse conch empty on the sand and it now sits on my kitchen windowsill (the brownish one in the photo above).
 That shell is small compared to this beast!

-And one last photo with Skittle.
+And here’s a photo with Skittle the cat.
 She insisted.